Alexander Thomas Augusta: Later years

 Mustering out of the service in October 1866, Augusta accepted an assignment with the Freedmen's Bureau, heading the agency's Lincoln Hospital in Savannah, Georgia.
 While there, he encouraged African-American self-help, urged the freedmen to support independent institutions, and gained respect from the city's white physicians.

 Augusta returned to private practice in Washington, D.C.
 He was attending surgeon to the Smallpox Hospital in Washington in 1870.
 He also served on the staff of the local Freedmen's Hospital, which he had directed for a period during the war.

 Augusta taught anatomy in the recently organized medical department at Howard University from November 8, 1868, to July 1877, becoming the first African American appointed to the faculty of the school and also of any medical college in the U.S. He received honorary degrees of M.D. in 1869 and A.M. in 1871 from Howard in recognition of his contributions.

 Despite his accomplishments, Dr Augusta was repeatedly refused admission to the local society of physicians.
-On June 9, 1869, Augusta and Charles Burleigh Purvis were proposed for membership of the Medical Society of DC, a branch of the American Medical Association.
+On June 9, 1869, Augusta and Charles Burleigh Purvis were proposed for membership in the Medical Society of DC, a branch of the American Medical Association.
 They were considered eligible, but did not receive enough votes.
 Another black physician, A. W. Tucker, was proposed on June 23, but was also rejected.
 In response, these three formed the National Medical Society.
 Augusta feared such exclusion from a professional society would impede the progress of younger African-American physicians in the city, and worked against such racial discrimination.

 He died in Washington on December 21, 1890.
 He was interred at Arlington National Cemetery, in Arlington, Virginia.

-Augusta's headstone reads as follows: "Commissioned surgeon of colored volunteers, April 4, 1863, with the rank of Major.
-Commissioned regimental surgeon of the 7th Regiment of US.
-Colored Troops, October 2, 1863.

-Brevet Lieutenant Colonel of Volunteers, March 13, 1865, for faithful and meritorious services-mustered out October 13, 1866."
+Augusta's headstone reads as follows:

+Commissioned surgeon of colored volunteers, April 4, 1863, with the rank of Major.Commissioned regimental surgeon of the 7th Regiment of U.S. Colored Troops, October 2, 1863.
+Brevet Lieutenant Colonel of Volunteers, March 13, 1865.For faithful and meritorious services.
+Mustered out Oct.
+13, 1866.

+Legacy

+On May 19, 2023, Alexander T. Augusta Military Medical Center, a United States Department of Defense medical facility located on Fort Belvoir, Virginia, outside of Washington D.C, was named in his honor.